BitLocker Password Recovery

 - dictionary attacks with modifications (several wordlists are included):

-- predefined char replacements: Aa with 4, Oo with 0, Ii with !, etc.
+- predefined or custom char replacements: Aa with 4, Oo with 0, Ii with !, etc.

 - advanced keyboard layouts-aware recovery technique;